Multifactor Priority Plugin

 The PriorityFlags value of SMALL_RELATIVE_TO_TIME alters this behavior as follows.
 The job size in CPUs is divided by the time limit in minutes.
 The result is divided by the total number of CPUs in the system.
 Thus a full-system job with a time limit of one will receive a job size factor of 1.0, while a tiny job with a large time limit will receive a job size factor close to 0.0.

 Users can adjust the priority of their own jobs by setting the nice value on their jobs.
-Like the system nice, positive values negatively impact a job's priority and positive values increase a job's priority.
+Like the system nice, positive values negatively impact a job's priority and negative values increase a job's priority.
 Only privileged users can specify a negative value.
 The adjustment range is +/-2147483645.

 Each node partition can be assigned an integer priority.
 The larger the number, the greater the job priority will be for jobs that request to run in this partition.
 This priority value is then normalized to the highest priority of all the partitions to become the partition factor.

 Each QOS can be assigned an integer priority.
 The larger the number, the greater the job priority will be for jobs that request this QOS.
 This priority value is then normalized to the highest priority of all the QOS's to become the QOS factor.